Vinod Prakash Sharma: Biography

-Vinod Prakash Sharma was born on 6 April 1938 in Allahabad, in Uttar Pradesh, India.
+Vinod Prakash Sharma was born on 6 April 1938 in Prayagraj, in Uttar Pradesh, India.
 After early education locally, he joined Allahabad University from where he secured MSc in 1960 and DPhil in 1964.
 In 1965, he left to South Bend, Indiana, USA and joined the University of Notre Dame as a post doctoral research associate, but later, shifted to Purdue University, USA.
 Sharma returned to India in 1968 and joined Allahabad University, again, to complete his DSc which he promptly did in 1979.

 Sharma, lived in Vasant Kunj, New Delhi and took care of his duties as the Distinguished Professor at the Centre for Rural Development and Technology, Indian Institute of Technology Delhi.

 Career

 Sharma started his career at the Forest Research Institute, in the high altitude area of Dehradun, as a Pool Officer, in 1969.
 A year later, he joined the World Health Organization sponsored Indian Council of Medical Research project as a Senior Scientist on genetic control of Culicine mosquitoes, in 1970, where he worked till 1975.
 The next move was to the Vector Control Research Centre and Malaria Research Unit, in 1976, as the deputy director, for a 2-year stint there.
 In 1978, he joined the Malaria Research Centre, New Delhi as its deputy director.

 During his stint at the Malaria Research Centre, he started working on the upgradation of the centre and, as a result, the centre was upgraded by the Government of India, renaming it as the National Institute of Malaria Research, in 1982.
-Sharma was made its first Director, a post from where he retired, in 1998, as Additional Director-General of Indian Council of Medical Research.
+Sharma was made its first director, a post from where he retired, in 1998, as Additional Director-General of Indian Council of Medical Research.

 On his retirement from the government service, the Indian Council of Medical Research recognised Sharma's services by making him the Meghnad Saha Distinguished Fellow of the National Academy of Sciences (India) at the Centre for Rural Development and Technology, IIT Delhi.